LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/ios-base-class.md

 ### <a name="parameters"></a>Paramètres

-`_Mask` Les indicateurs que vous souhaitez désactiver.
+*_Mask* les indicateurs que vous souhaitez désactiver.

 ### <a name="remarks"></a>Notes